autistic-symposium/master-algorithms-py/queues/README.md

 <br>

-* here is an example of an implementation using a "fixed-sized" array (sort of):
+* here is an example of an implementation using a "fixed-sized" array (sort of) using arrays:

 <br>